Blockchain And The Future of the Internet: A Comprehensive Review: Background

 \subsubsection{Proof-of-Work (PoW)}

 PoW-based consensus mechanism was mainly popularized by Bitcoin \cite{nakamoto2008bitcoin}.
 PoW's main goal is to prevent double spending of a digital asset by providing a verifiable trust guarantee to a payee.
 Such a guarantee is provided in the form of publishing an integer called a \emph{nonce}.
 Finding a nonce is a computationally intensive process and is often referred to as \emph{mining}.
 The peer of a blockchain network that finds a nonce is called a \emph{miner}.
 Specifically, a nonce is an integer which, when hashed together with the contents of a block, outputs a hash matching a predefined pattern.
 Depending upon the underlying system, such a pattern is usually defined to start with a predefined number of zeros.
-The larger the number of leading zeros the harder (in computational terms) it is to find a nonce that hashes to match such a pattern.
-Any peer node of a blockchain network can perform mining (i.e., collecting a set of transactions and finding the relevant nonce).
-PoW is a lottery-based consensus mechanism, which implies that in a given large network, the peer who finds a nonce at a given time is decided randomly.
+The larger the number of leading zeros the harder (in computational terms) it is to find a nonce that produces a hash which matches such a pre-defined pattern.
+Sometimes this is referred to as the difficulty of mining.
+In principle, any peer node of a blockchain network can perform mining (i.e., collection of a set of transactions in a block to find the relevant nonce for it).
+PoW is a \emph{lottery-based} consensus mechanism, which implies that in a given large network, the peer who finds a nonce at a given time is decided randomly.
 Once a miner finds a nonce (or mines a block), the network awards such a node with a set number of \emph{cryptocurrency tokens} (such as bitcoins).
 This is how cryptocurrency is minted in cryptocurrency networks and is put into circulation in such networks.

-As the mining process involves randomness, which implies that it is computationally very hard for an attacker to tamper with the stored data in blockchain if the majority of a network (in terms of computational resources) is honest.
+Furthermore, the mining process is based upon randomness, which renders adversarial tampering with the stored data in blockchain difficult as long as the majority of a network (in terms of computational resources) is honest.
 However, if an adversary (or a group of adversaries) gains more computational power than the honest portion of the network then it can potentially alter the records stored in a blockchain.
 Such an attack is sometimes referred to as a \textit{$51\%$ attack}.
 Figure \ref{fig: mined_chain} shows a chain of blocks with an extra field labeled as nonce.
 It should be noted in this figure that the hash of all the blocks (apart from the genesis block) starts from a set number of zeros.